6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 5G Applications, Standards, and Challenges for Efficient 6G

-First Generation (1G) provided the service of voice calling with a large network coverage.
+{\bf First Generation.} First Generation (1G) provided the service of voice calling with large network coverage.
 A partial fax service was also introduced in 1G networks.
-1G networks faced the issues like incompatibility of different market standards.
-For instance, at that time USA was using an advanced mobile phone system; whereas several European countries adopted the nordic mobile radio system (NMR).
+1G networks faced issues like incompatibility of different market standards.
+For instance, at that time the USA was using an advanced mobile phone system; whereas several European countries adopted the Nordic mobile radio system (NMR).
 Both standards were incompatible with each other.
 Digital speech codecs were not introduced in the 1G era \cite {sytnikov20081g}.